jackehuynh/YorkU-Course-Webscrape/README.md

 <b> To-Dos: </b>
 <ul>
-  Allow people to custom search courses (use of scanner?) and check if it's offered in certain sessions (ex: Fall/Winter/Summer)
+  <li>Allow people to custom search courses (use of scanner?) and check if it's offered in certain sessions (ex: Fall/Winter/Summer)</li>
-  Display courses in a simple format (or at least allow the user to view multiple course sections in new tabs/same page)
+  <li>Display courses in a simple format (or at least allow the user to view multiple course sections in new tabs/same page)</li>
   </ul>